lnfernux/lnfernux.github.io/aboutme.md

 ## $whoami

-Hi, I'm Truls.
-Early 30's security architect/engineer with a love for automating everything I can.

-As of 2022 I'm also a Microsoft MVP in Security, which is pretty neat.
+**Hi, I'm Truls.** I'm an early 30's security architect/engineer with a passion for automating everything I can.
+As a Microsoft MVP in both "SIEM & XDR" and "Cloud Security," I bring at least *some* knowledge and experience to the table, however miniscule it might be.

-This website is just my own personal notes, if it helps someone else that's a bonus.
-Feedback always welcome.
+On this blog, you'll find my personal notes and insights on various topics related to security, automation, and IT careers.
+I cover a wide range of subjects, from cloud security strategies and log ingestion techniques to hands-on tutorials on tools like Microsoft Sentinel and Azure DevOps.
+Expect to see detailed guides, practical tips, and my thoughts on the latest trends in the security landscape.

 ## invoke-contact